One to one maths interventions built for GCSE success

 e.g.

-We factorise quadratic expressions of this sort using double brackets, the methods are slightly different depending on whether there is a coefficient for x.
+We factorise quadratic expressions of this sort using double brackets.
+There are different methods we can use depending on whether the coefficient of

 A quadratic equation is a quadratic expression that is equal to something.
-We can solve quadratic equations by using factorisation, the quadratic formula or by using the completing the square.
+We can solve quadratic equations by using factorisation (or factoring), the quadratic formula or by completing the square.

 To factorise a quadratic expression in the form